The Influence of Ray-Bans On Popular Culture

 Ray-Ban RB3447 - lightweight and easy to wear, round Ray-Bans feature metal styling that gives a more minimalist look than the thicker Wayfarers.
 Celebrities like Leonardo DiCaprio took round Ray-Bans to new fashion levels in the film The Aviator.

-Ray-Ban 0R4126 - Audrey Hepburn and Marilyn Monroe both made cat-eye frames a fashion fixture.
-Stylish, wearable, and easy to pair with any outfit, cat eyes are the perfect addition to any fashionista’s wardrobe.
+Ray-Ban 0RX6317 - Lily Aldridge and Emma Roberts have both made browline frames a fashion statement.
+Stylish, wearable, and easy to pair with any outfit, browline frames are the perfect addition to any fashionista’s wardrobe.

 The Ray-Ban Legacy